-At 2 ns/div, 40 points are captured (Table 4-1 compares the time/div setting to the number of points captured.).
-Because interpolation is turned off in the repetitive mode, only 40 points are displayed on the screen with each new acquisition.
-Because the sample rate is 2 GSa/s, the data points are 500 ps apart.
-The 40 data points are referred to as raw data because they are the actual data points that are captured.
+At 2 ns/div, 20 points are captured.
+Because interpolation is turned off in the repetitive mode, only 20 points are displayed on the screen with each new acquisition.
+Because the sample rate is 1 GSa/s, the data points are 1 ns apart.
+The 20 data points are referred to as raw data because they are the actual data points that are captured.